-I won’t list all the modules in detail, as there are currently 28 different lessons available.
-Plus, a new module is added every month.
+I won’t list all the modules in detail, as there are currently over 30 different lessons available, with a new module added every month.

 For example, she has dedicated modules for each social media platform.
 She even added a second module on Pinterest that was co-created by Anastasia Blogger, who receives hundreds of thousands of page views per month solely from Pinterest.

 Travel Blog Prosperity also covers many topics that I don’t see covered in other blogging courses, such as legal issues, avoiding burnout, and creating e-books, podcasts, and online courses.

-There aren’t any get rich quick schemes here, but practical advice that will set up your blog up for success in the long-run.
-Another feature I love is that all the modules have video lessons in them, along with fillable workbooks.
+There aren’t any get-rich-quick schemes here but practical advice that will set up your blog for success in the long run.
+Another feature I love is that all the modules have video lessons and fillable workbooks.